hana-electronics/EVB-LoRaWAN-HTLRBL32L/examples/PushButtonLoRaWANBLE/README.md

 ## SDK Version
 This example is compatible with version 1.x.x.

+The SDK is available in its own [repository](https://github.com/Hana-Electronics/HE-HTLRBL32L-SDK).

 ## Test Setup

 This section describes the basic test setup to running this application.